How to Be Productive as a WAHM

-I will admit I have fallen in to the routine of working from my couch, mostly because these last few weeks of pregnancy has left me very swollen.
-But none the less, I get my tasks done!
+I will admit I have fallen in to the routine of working from my couch, but I try to prioritize and make sure I’m staying focused!

 It took me a while to realize that I needed help.
 On the days where I know my husband is working 8-10 hours, I try to plan a babysitter so I can either run errands solo or leave the house and get work done at my local coffee shop.

 The mom guilt was intense at first.
 I always told myself “why do I need a babysitter?
 I can get this done.
 I’m a pro at multi-tasking”

 As much as we want to prove to ourselves that we can do it all and be a badass mom, some days we just need a break.

 Just kidding, but seriously, do not be afraid of making lists and prioritize what needs to be done.